DraTeots/edpm/README.md

 dependency management is now tightly coupled with the build system.
 And you not only struggle from architecture point, but notice that CMake configuration now takes around 2 hours, as CERN ROOT compilation takes 93 minutes and Geant4 is another 27 minutes and sometimes spontaneously cmake decides to rebuild them.
 Finally, you managed to manage your dependencies but now need to install your whole custom stack on cluster machines with old obscure linux, and build container images and you want to keep the building in coherent way, making adjustments for systems...
 You probably understand now!
 We claim that in this scenario `edpm` is more convenient than a pile of overgrown barely readable bash scripts.

-When Conan is too complex, Spack pulls in too many dependencies, and CMake's FetchContent blurs the line between dependency acquisition and building, **edpm** offers a focused niche solution.
+Story TL;DR; When Conan is too complex, Spack pulls in too many dependencies, and CMake's FetchContent blurs the line between dependency acquisition and building, **edpm** offers a focused niche solution.

 **Key Features:**